Risingholme Homestead was built in 1864 by William and Ellen Reeves, parents of politician William Pember Reeves.

 By 1946 the Committee had decided to build a hall so that the centre could accommodate more activities and so began a succession of fairs, fetes and other fundraising activities that finally led to the construction of the hall/theatre and later the craft rooms at the back of the park.

 1947 saw both the completion of the hall and the arrival of Dorothy Crumpton as new director and these two factors led to an increased level of activity at Risingholme.
-Drama was a focus, two choirs were started, films were shown and classes which had begun under the auspices of both the Christchurch Technical College and the WEA expanded.
+Drama was a focus, two choirs were started, films were shown and classes which had begun under the auspices of both the Christchurch Technical College and the Workers Educational Association (WEA) expanded.
 When the Technical College merged with Christchurch East High School to become Hagley Community College in the 1960’s, Risingholme’s funding arrangements transferred to Hagley.

 By 1954 the craft rooms were completed to accommodate the growing number of craft classes such as woodwork and pottery – it was also sadly the year that Dorothy died after a period of declining health.
 It was then that Jeanne Edgar became director and this began a long and stable period for the Centre as Jeanne maintained and gradually built on the activities already in place until her retirement in 1983.